 There is a real danger these policies are forcing victims rather than institutions to take responsibility for addressing difficult situations.
 If institutions fail to provide clear or sufficient information on victim support programmes available, the situation may be even further compounded.

-Worryingly, the existence of lad culture training and education programmes was shown to be minimal in SUs, with only one in ten (11 per cent) providing training and just 32 per cent providing sexual consent workshops.
-The issue of consent was shown to be even less of a consideration in institutions, just 6 per cent of which counted it as part of their curriculum.
+Worryingly, the existence of lad culture training and education programmes was shown to be minimal in SUs, with only one in ten (11%) providing training and just 32% providing sexual consent workshops.
+The issue of consent was shown to be even less of a consideration in institutions, just 6% of which counted it as part of their curriculum.

 This audit highlights that without proper support and direction from the education sector, the scarcity of training and policy evidenced will continue to foster a critical lack of awareness and action among staff and students.
 Despite the audit’s evidence that many SUs are beginning to wake up to the challenges inherent to tackling lad culture, they cannot make the leap alone.
 It is incumbent on institutions to work with their unions and other places of learning in order to create a national framework to combat sexual violence and harassment.

 In order to act on the findings of the audit, nine university SUs have volunteered to take part in the Lad Culture Pilot Scheme.
 The scheme is also launched today and will see the SUs working with NUS to begin looking at how to build their own Lad Culture Strategy and share best practice with the other unions, NUS staff and representatives and others who have a vested interest in tackling lad culture.
 In turn, NUS will be learning more about the pioneering campaigns run by the pilot Sus in order to learn about the exciting and creative ways lad culture is already being tackled on campuses.